 1. Breakfast Menu

-Breakfast is the first type of meal of the day on the hotel menu list, It served between 7-10 a.m.
-And it offers all kinds of dishes that are suitable for breakfast in a Hotel.
+Breakfast is the first type of meal of the day on the hotel menu list, It is served between 7-10 a.m.
+And it offers all kinds of dishes that are suitable for breakfast in a hotel.

 Continental breakfast, English breakfast, American breakfast, and Indian breakfast menus are the commonly found menus.
 It may be in the form of table d’hôte and à la carte.

 Brunch refers to heavy mid-morning snacks that combine breakfast and lunch consumed late in the morning between 10 a.m to 12 p.m.